Simplify app deployment with Heroku Buttons

 Heroku Buttons provide an easy way to get an app up and running quickly on the Heroku platform.
 Heroku Buttons are pointers to source code repositories that have been extended with a tiny file that determines how the code should be deployed and configured.
 Clicking a Heroku Button will initiate deployment of the app, provide an option to configure the app, and deliver the running app on the web.

-With nearly 1,400 Heroku Buttons available in the Elements Marketplace, you can explore other projects and services or find shortcuts that accelerate your workflow.
+With over 7,200 Heroku Buttons available in the Elements Marketplace, you can explore other projects and services or find shortcuts that accelerate your workflow.
 It’s also easy to make your own Heroku Button.

 Custom Heroku Buttons

-To date, developers have created nearly 1,400 Heroku Buttons for a variety of use cases.
+To date, developers have created over 5,000 Heroku Buttons for a variety of use cases.
 Some deploy a particular project or service, others are designed for more general usage.
 Browse the full range of Heroku Buttons in the Elements Marketplace.

 Parse Server Example